ZachJDev/Probility/README.md

 **More Coming Soon!!**

 ### `class Probility(array)`
-returns a new Probibility instance.
+The main class for Probility collections.
 Best used by extending or wrapping in a different class:
 ```Javascript
 const {Probility} = require('Probility')
 class SixSidedDie extends Probility {